-The connection between climate change and wildfires, explained in less than three minutes
+The connection between climate change and wildfires

 There is one simple fact embedded in the complex issue of climate change is that it affects nearly everything to some degree.
-As Dr. Holdren says, no single wildfire can be specifically said to have been caused by climate change.
+As Dr. Holdren says (see video above), no single wildfire can be specifically said to have been caused by climate change.
 However, climate change is influencing weather patterns, changing them on an incremental scale, so that the patterns that lead to more wildfires happen more often, and for longer periods of time.
 Furthermore, rising global temperatures are shifting climate zones, thus changing soil moisture and access to snow-melt, and they are shifting the normal habitats of insects and diseases into places where the native plants and trees have not had a chance to develop defenses.
 This leads to more dead trees and plants, which influences the local climate while adding more detritus to the forest floor that can act as easy kindling for a lightning strike or a mishandled campfire.